Entry Requirements - 2018 -2020

 If the subject has not been studied at GCSE we require:

-GCSE grade 6 in English and Mathematics GCSE grade 6 in English and Mathematics
+GCSE grade 5 in English and Mathematics

 Students will focus on two themes: (1) Markets, consumers and firms and (2) The wider economic environment.
 They will explore the core economic models and concepts used by economists and learn how to apply them in familiar and unfamiliar contexts.
 The second year introduces two new themes: (3) The global economy, which explores issues of globalisation and business expansion and (4) Making markets work, which explores competition, market failure, macroeconomic management and the international financial sector.